All Episodes

 And it's pretty shocking.

-We've got more text messages that were released between Peter Strzok and his mistress Lisa Page.
+We've got more text messages that were released between Peter Strzok and his mistress, Lisa Page.

-And by the way, at some point the FISA law is going to have to be revisited so we don't abuse it again in the future.
+And by the way, at some point, the FISA law is going to have to be revisited so we don't abuse it again in the future.

-You know, then, you know, these people in this criminal conspiracy must absolutely, beyond any shadow of a doubt, we've got to be charged and prosecuted to the fullest extent of the law.
+And if the Justice Department and the FBI are ever going to regain a modicum of respect they once deserved and had from the American people, then these people in this criminal conspiracy must absolutely, beyond any shadow of a doubt, we've got to be charged and prosecuted to the fullest extent of the law.

-And I am talking about Loretta Lynch, the deputy attorney general Bruce Orr.
+And I am talking about Loretta Lynch, the Deputy Attorney General Bruce Orr.

 I'm talking about James Comey.